 One of my favorite parts of planning our annual Facilitator Conference is selecting the music.
 We want the music to be upbeat.
 Create energy.
 Selecting the right music can be tricky.
-Just like good humor, selecting the right music should be subtle.
-Anyone could select the most obvious tracks.
-I aspire to find the right combination of tracks that reinforce the theme – while not being too obvious.
-As you think about your conference and events, here are some thoughts on great picks to accompany your events.
+Just like good humor, the music should be subtle.
+Anyone can put a playlist together with the most obvious tracks - I aspire to find the right combination of tracks that reinforce the theme while maintaining a good blend of intrigue and familiarity.

-Another good pick, especially for change-based themes, is Bob Dylan’s Times They Are a Changin’.
+Times They Are a Changin’ by Bob Dylan’: another good pick, especially for change-based themes.
 We have a lot of Bob Dylan fans in the office and so this track has a lot of meaning to us.
-Another great session wrap-up tune is Santana’s Everybody’s Everything.
-Another high energy song about change: Get Ready!

 Remember to discuss music licensing with your facility coordinator prior to the event to be sure you are legally covered to play copyrighted music.
 Many venues have built-in blanket agreements with performance rights societies, but if they don't you might be responsible to pay an additional fee as explained in this article on music licensing for trade shows and conventions.